LM v DM (Costs Ruling) EWFC 28 – costs order reduced for failure to negotiate

 The wife had sought orders for maintenance pending suit (MPS) and a costs allowance, by way of a Legal Services Payment Order (LSPO).
 Having succeeded, she sought costs of the application.
 Mostyn J noted that MPS/LSPO applications are not included in the proceedings referred to in Rule 28.3(5) of the FPR 2010 as being those to which the “no order for costs” principle applies.
 Accordingly, the court could make such order as it thinks just.

-He considered that, although paragraph 4.4 of PD28A (which provides that, when considering issues of conduct for the purposes of costs, the court can have regard to a refusal to negotiate openly and reasonably) did not apply to the wife’s applications, that parties were still obliged to properly negotiate.
+He considered that, although paragraph 4.4 of PD28A (which provides that, when considering issues of conduct for the purposes of costs, the court can have regard to a refusal to negotiate openly and reasonably) did not apply to the wife’s applications, parties were still obliged to properly negotiate.
 Although the wife had been successful in her applications, she had failed to negotiate openly or reasonably.
-He therefore reduced the costs order made in her favour by 50%.
+He, therefore, reduced the costs order made in her favour by 50%.

 This is an important decision to which clients and solicitors must pay careful attention when negotiating.
 It makes clear that a ‘successful’ outcome at court does not prevent a party from being penalised on costs if they are found to have failed to make a serious attempt to negotiate openly and reasonably.